out-of-311/Introduction/README.md

 5. Do lot of mistakes

    We love errors.
-We are young, so we have to face many difficulties.
+We are still young, so we have to face many difficulties.